Juniper/nita-webapp/README.md

 chgrp 1000 /var/nita_project
 ```

+Note: Verify that the group section of the permissions is writable as well.
+In some instances the linux permissions 755 are seen after this step and need to modified by ```sudo chmod 775 /var/nita_project```

 ### Ubuntu packages
 If you have been provided with or built the .deb package files, then follow the instructions provided in the [Dependencies](##Dependencies) section above and then run the following command: